JosephMumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to encode and decode
+script that prints every line from output